What are the consequences of shoplifting?

 It depends on the job.
 Many employers do a background check and will see any arrests and convictions.
 Shoplifting convictions can be expunged so that they don’t show up on your rap sheet.
 Contact an attorney to see if the case can be erased from your record.

-If the value of the property taken is over $200 the case is charged as a felony.
+If the value of the property taken is over $200 the case is charged as a crime or felony.

 Third degree: Retail value of merchandise is less than $75,000 but more than $500.